WilliamHLe/currency-converter/README.md

 The goal of this course is to develop crucial skills in cooperation, project planning and source-code management.
 This includes learning to use Git and using Git-repository manager GitLab.

+## Requirements

+You need to have a recent version of Java installed.

 ## Installation

 1. Use any IDE thats supports Java and clone: